Bigoted UK press? Harry and Meghan racism debate - Press Gazette

 Whilst some journalists welcomed the Society of Editors statement, it was hard to find any support for this comment among the many who shared it on Twitter.

-This Tweet has prompted more than 8m “impressions” on the platform and the 2,700+ responses it prompted, many of them abusive, disagreed.
+The Twitter post below from Press Gazette has prompted more than 10m “impressions” on the platform and most of the 2,700+ responses, many of them abusive, disagreed with the statement:

 “The UK media is not bigoted and will not be swayed from its vital role holding the rich and powerful to account following the attack on the press by the Duke and Duchess of Sussex”: Robust statement from @EditorsUK following Meghan and Harry’s interview https://t.co/pa1sa3KRie